A comprehensive resource for safe and responsible laser use

 Distraction.
 The pilot is distracted by steady or flashing laser light that is significantly brighter than other nighttime sources such as city lights and airport marker lights.
 While not technically a “visual” interference — the pilot can see despite the light — the light distraction can interfere with mental awareness.
 This can be overcome by education and training in laser hazards and how to react to them.

-Visual interference is most hazardous during critical phases of flight -- landings, takeoffs and emergency maneuvers.
+Visual interference is hazardous during critical phases of flight -- landings, takeoffs and emergency maneuvers.
 If pilots are illuminated at cruising altitude, there is usually plenty of time and altitude to recover even from flashblindness.

 But when a pilot is flashblinded on final approach, the situation can be very dangerous.
 This is especially hazardous because even a low-powered “legal” laser pointer (5 milliwatts power, 1 milliradian divergence, green color) can be a distraction at a distance of two miles.
 Obviously, more powerful lasers are of even greater concern.

 As of July 1 2017, pilots have reported over 55,000 laser illuminations to five countries (U.S., Canada, U.K., Australia, Italy) since 2004.
-The most severe impact on flights thus far have been a British Airways flight which was aborted after an hour, and numerous police and rescue missions which were cut short.
+The most severe impact on flights thus far have been a 2016 Virgin Atlantic flight which was aborted after an hour, and numerous police and rescue missions which were cut short.
 However, one can imagine a scenario where laser interference with flight operations happens at a critical time, and becomes the proverbial “straw that breaks the camel’s back,” causing a serious accident.

 FAA public domain photo illustrating what laser illumination of a cockpit can look like.
 Because the beam usually cannot be held steady on the cockpit, pilots experience one or more flashes as the beam crosses the windscreen.
 An animation on this page illustrates the effect.
 The FAA’s highest-resolution version of the above photo is here.